m3dev/m3-tracing/README.md

 ## Feature: Multi-thread

-Whth this feature, this library wraps multi-thread (async) operations and propagate thread-bounded trace/span to threads.
+With this feature, this library wraps multi-thread (async) operations and propagate thread-bounded trace/span to threads.

 ## Feature: Log correlation